atsid/playflow/README.md

   worker), or `COMPLETED` (all work at at all stations in the factory has been completed).

-* Factory: Has an assembly line for processing projects.
+* Factory: Has an assembly line for processing a project's work items.

 * Assembly Line: Has a set of stations in which work items are processed.

 * Station: Has workers that process work items.

-* Worker: a user that processes work items at a particular Station.
+* Worker: a user that processes work items at a particular station.

 * Free Queue: a station's work items that have not yet been claimed by a Worker.